gkjohnson/three-mesh-bvh/README.md

 Dispose of the associated textures.

-## Shader Function and Struct Exports
+## WebGL Shader Function and Struct Exports

 ### shaderStructs